oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 *   A floating disk can be attached to any VM (or multiple VMs in case of a Shared Disk).
 *   Detaching a disk from a VM will result in a floating disk creation (i.e. the disk's state will be updated to 'floating').
+*   A disk that is based on a thinly provisioned template can't be detached (i.e. 'floating' is not applicable state for it).
 *   A floating disk can be moved between storage domains.
-*   Export/Import - not supported.
+*   Export/Import - currently not supported.

 #### Installation/Upgrade